Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

                 analysisFilter)      % Type of analysis filter(s)
 ```

-During the build of analysis, the`psthExtractor`is executed and  Pre-Stimulus Time Histogram \(PSTH\) is saved for each epoch group have stimTime has the parameter.
-In addition, it will also be percolated up on the higher level of analysis tree for further processing and visualization.
+When building the analysis, the `psthExtractor`is executed and a Peri-Stimulus Time Histogram \(PSTH\) is saved for each epoch group that has a unique `stimTime`value as a parameter.
+In addition, the result is also be percolated up to the higher levels of the analysis tree for further processing and visualization.

+**Advantages of having `featureExtractorhandle `in filter definition**: As the filter definition, source code and data are loosely coupled, It is possible to execute the analysis on any computer node which has access to data and get the analysis results synchronized.
+Hence, the data-intensive analysis can be performed in distributed \(or\) remote computer node.

-> Please be aware of the arguments required in the feature extractor function.
+Please be aware of the arguments required in the feature extractor function.
 It is mandatory to include the input parameters: `analysis, epochGroup, analysisParameter`.
 Guidelines for [creating a feature extractor](/building-analysis-pipeline/creating-feature-extractor.md) are explained in the next section.